k-gorod/passStrength/README.md

 $ yarn
 $ yarn start
 ```
-> Project staring on port: 3333
+> Project staring on port: 3333.
+You can set port using APP_PORT in .env root file.

 ### Build